 Distance learning means earning your degree without having to visit campus every day.
 Some distance students earn their bachelor’s after many years away from school.
 Others earn a master’s or other advanced degree.
 Whatever your circumstances, our support team has helped thousands of people, just like you, earn new degrees to enhance their lives.

 How to Take Classes – The Formats

 Depending on your degree, you will use one or more of the following formats to complete your coursework:

-Students are instructed through a secured Internet site.
-You will interact with professors and complete lessons via e-mail.
-You will use the Blackboard Learn technology for online or blended classes.
-This system has easy to use tools which allow instructors and students to share information and discussions, as well as submit and evaluate class work and grades.
+You will interact with professors and complete lessons through Blackboard, a secure internet site.
+This system has easy-to-use tools that allow instructors and students to engage around course content, as well as submit and evaluate class work.

-Bama By Distance offers online video streaming.
+Bama By Distance offers course video streaming online.
 Lectures are recorded as they occur and streamed via the internet the same day.
-Students complete the same course requirements as on-campus students and take proctored exams at convenient sites.
+Students complete the same course requirements as on-campus students and may take proctored exams through a variety of convenient options.

 Gadsden Education and Research Center

-Established in 1946, The University of Alabama's Gadsden Education and Research Center is an off-campus program serving residents of northeast Alabama, southeast Tennessee, and northwest Georgia.
-The Center offers degrees in Education and Library Information.
+Established in 1946, The University of Alabama’s Gadsden Education and Research Center is an off-campus program serving residents of northeast Alabama, southeast Tennessee and northwest Georgia.
+The Center supports degrees in Education and Library Information.

 Some degree programs are offered using a combination of the formats listed above.
-While online classes offer flexibility and convenience, many students also enjoy the classroom for face-to-face time with professors and peers.
-See each program's description page for details.
+While online classes offer flexibility and convenience, many students also enjoy face-to-face time with their professors and peers.
+See each program’s page for information about its course delivery types.